sdesilva26/docker-spark/README.md

 ## Examples
 The examples/ directory contains some example python scripts and jupyter notebooks for demonstrating various aspects of of Spark.

-# Docker & Spark

-Tutorial of how to set up a spark cluster running inside Docker containers on separate machines.

 ## Getting Started